FC's Electronic Circuits

 Also, see my list of Linux Cross Assemblers and related projects.

 FC's Circuit Archive contains many electronic circuits that I have designed and documented.
-I have attempted to include a number of fairly unusual circuits, with an emphasis on useful applications over simple toy circuits.
+I have attempted to include a number of unusual circuits, with an emphasis on useful applications over simple toy circuits.
 The majority of these projects can be built with readily available discrete components.

 Most of the circuits on this site have been drawn with the open-source and cross-platform XCircuit circuit drawing program.

 I'm a big fan of the Linux operating system.
 If you have a spare PC lying around, I recommend exploring a number of different Linux distributions.
 Linux Mint with the Mate desktop performs well on older hardware.
 Mint is a derivative of Ubuntu.
 Fedora is another popular distribution, there are many distros to choose from.
 A large selection of free electronic, audio, video and ham radio applications are available under the various Linux distributions.
-The Android cell phone platform is quickly becoming the most wide-spread Linux-based system.
+The Android platform is probably the most wide-spread Linux-based system.